marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 #### Server Audit Log

-We enable audit log by updating server configurations.
+We enable audit logs by updating server configurations.
 Audit log will be exported to Storage by updating Diagnostic Setting.
 Retention policy of audit log will be handled later.

 >Note: Please refer to [audit-logs](https://learn.microsoft.com/en-us/azure/mysql/single-server/concepts-audit-logs) and [tutorial](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/tutorial-configure-audit) to learn more on audit log setting, including audit log events.